alanszlosek/voxeling/INSTALL.md

 In that database, run the SQL from `src/lib/chunk-stores/schema-mariadb.sql` to create the required tables.

-Install the npm module for mysql.
+Install the npm module for mysql if running locally.

 ```shell
 npm install mysql